Tracy Dennison

 Profile

 Tracy Dennison studies institutions and their effects on long-term growth and development.
 She is especially interested in the roots of economic divergence between east and west Europe, and uses serfdom as a lens through which to examine institutional change over time.
-Dennison is interested in how specific societies worked in the past – how societal rules and norms affected human behavior and how and why this varied over space and time.
+Dennison is interested in how specific societies worked in the past – how societal rules and norms affected human behavior

 - Alexander von Humboldt Research Fellowship (LMU Munich 2015-17)